Mexico Recognizes Sargassum As A Valuable Fishery Resource

 People working to collect seaweed on a beach, surrounded by piles of brown and orange seaweed with the ocean in the background.$#$ CAPTION

-Mexico City, Mexico — What was once considered a nuisance for Mexico’s Caribbean beaches may now become a significant economic opportunity.
-Sargassum holopelagic, the floating macroalgae that inundates coastlines seasonally, has been officially recognized as a fishery resource with development potential in the latest update of the National Fishing Charter.
-The decree was published on August 6 in the Diario Oficial de la Federación.
+Mexico City, Mexico — What was once an unwelcome sight along Mexico’s Caribbean beaches may soon become a cornerstone of sustainable industry.
+Sargassum holopelagic—the floating macroalgae that arrives in massive seasonal blooms—has been officially recognized as a fishery resource with development potential in the latest update of the National Fishing Charter.
+The designation, published on August 6 in the Diario Oficial de la Federación, could mark a turning point in how the country manages, collects, and benefits from this abundant seaweed.

-The update was conducted by Mexico’s Secretariat of Agriculture and Rural Development (AGRICULTURA) in coordination with the Mexican Institute for Research in Sustainable Fishing and Aquaculture (IMIPAS), the National Commission of Aquaculture and Fishing (Conapesca), and the Secretariat of Environment and Natural Resources (Semarnat).
-This marks a crucial step toward the sustainable utilization of marine resources.
+This update was made by Mexico’s Secretariat of Agriculture and Rural Development (AGRICULTURA) in collaboration with the Mexican Institute for Research in Sustainable Fishing and Aquaculture (IMIPAS), the National Commission of Aquaculture and Fishing (Conapesca), and the Secretariat of Environment and Natural Resources (Semarnat).
+The move reflects a broader strategy to turn marine challenges into opportunities for economic growth and environmental stewardship.

 Discover more from Riviera Maya News & Events